Guaranteed Minimum Withdrawal Benefit (GMWB)

 How a GMWB Works

-The mechanics of a GMWB revolve around two key values: the **Account Value** (your actual cash balance based on investment performance) and the **Benefit Base** (a shadow account used solely to calculate your guaranteed withdrawals).
-When you initially invest, your Benefit Base equals your premium.
-The insurance company guarantees a withdrawal percentage, typically based on your age (e.g., 5% at age 65).
-1. **Downside Protection:** If your investments lose money and your Account Value drops below your initial investment, your Benefit Base remains unchanged.
-You can continue withdrawing your guaranteed 5% of the original Benefit Base.
-If your Account Value eventually hits $0, the insurer continues to pay the 5% from its own funds until the Benefit Base is exhausted (or for life, depending on the specific contract).
-2. **Upside Potential (Step-Ups):** Most GMWBs include a "step-up" or "reset" feature.
-At specified intervals (e.g., annually), the insurer compares your Account Value to the Benefit Base.
-If the Account Value has grown higher than the Benefit Base, the Benefit Base is increased to match the Account Value.
-This locks in your market gains and increases your guaranteed annual withdrawal amount for future years.
+The mechanics of a GMWB revolve around the interaction between two distinct values: the Account Value (your actual cash balance based on investment performance) and the Benefit Base (a shadow account used solely to calculate your guaranteed withdrawals).
+The Benefit Base is often referred to as a "notional value" because it cannot be withdrawn as a lump sum; it exists purely as a mathematical basis for your future income.
+When you initially invest, your Benefit Base typically equals your premium.
+The insurance company guarantees a withdrawal percentage, which is often tiered based on your age at the time you start taking withdrawals (e.g., 5% at age 65, 6% at age 75).
+1. Downside Protection: If your investments lose money and your Account Value drops below your initial investment, your Benefit Base remains unchanged.
+You can continue withdrawing your guaranteed percentage of the original Benefit Base.
+If your Account Value eventually hits zero, the insurer continues to pay the guaranteed amount from its own funds until the Benefit Base is exhausted or for life, depending on the specific contract type.
+2. Upside Potential (Step-Ups): Most GMWBs include a "step-up" or "reset" feature.
+At specified intervals, such as annually or every few years, the insurer compares your current Account Value to the existing Benefit Base.
+If the Account Value has grown higher than the Benefit Base, the Benefit Base is increased (or "stepped up") to match the new high-water mark.
+This locks in your market gains and permanently increases your guaranteed annual withdrawal amount for all future years.

 Key Elements of a GMWB